hldb/todomvc/README.md

 # todomvc

-> uses online and offline replication to create preserved and real-time P2P applications
+> uses online and offline replication to create real-time and perserved P2P applications

 **Web app base is from [todomvc.com](todomvc.com)**